razamehar/CGI2Real-Multi-Class-Image-Classifier/README.md

-# CGI2Real Multi-Class Image Classifier
+# Synthetic to Real Image Classifier

 ## Project Overview
 The CGI2Real_Multi-Class_Image_Classifier is an image classification model designed to classify images into three categories: humans, horses, and a combination of both.
 It utilizes transfer learning, a popular technique in deep learning, leveraging the architecture and pre-trained weights of the Inception Convolutional Neural Network model.
 Trained on synthetic images, it can also classify real ones.